sphinx-contrib/spelling/issuetracker/doc/index.rst

 .. module:: sphinxcontrib.issuetracker
    :synopsis: Parse issue references and link to the corresponding issues

-A Sphinx_ extension to turn textual issue ids like ``#10`` into real references to these issues in an issue tracker.
+A Sphinx_ extension to to reference issues in an issue tracker.

 The extension is available under the terms of the BSD license, see :doc:`license` for more information.